San Miguel de Allende: 20th century to the present

-The city and nearby sanctuary were declared a World Heritage Site by UNESCO in July 2008.
+The city and nearby sanctuary at MAtotonilco were declared a World Heritage Site by UNESCO in July 2008.
 It was chosen both for its well-preserved Baroque colonial architecture and layout and for its historic role in the Mexican War of Independence.
 The area that has been inscribed includes 64 blocks of the historic center and the sanctuary of Atotonilco with the title "Villa Protectora de San Miguel el Grande y el Santuario de Jesus Nazareno de Atotonilco".